marji/commerce_tnt/README.txt

     you are using the latest version of all modules.
  2. Configure your TNT RTT API settings at admin/commerce/config/shipping/methods/tnt/edit
- 3. Add number of packages, total weight, length, width and height to the product entities
+ 3. Add weight, length, width and height to the product entities

 Once all setup you should now get real-time shipping estimates in your Drupal Commerce checkout process.
 If not then raise an issue.